groundhoggwp/holler-box/readme.txt

 ## Why Holler Box?

+Holler Box is:

+- Lightweight
+- Easy to Use
+- Beautifully designed

+Other popup solutions are:

+- Overly complex
+- Expensive
+- Not aesthetically pleasing

+Here's how you can use Holler Box to get more leads and sales:

 ### 1. Increase Your Email Opt-ins

 Step one is to collect more leads at the top of your funnel, so you can follow up with customers and potentially convert them into customers.